Steven Marshall: Early career in business

 In 1997, his father retired from running the family business, Marshall Furniture, and Steven Marshall took on the role of managing director.
 While acting as managing director, the company won the South Australian small business prize in the national 2001 Employer of the Year awards, due to the company's commitment to hire people with disabilities.
 He continued running the firm until 2001, when mounting pressure from imports forced the family to sell the business to Steinhoff International.
-This led to a role on the Steinhoff Asia-Pacific board, which he then left in order to take on a number of different positions in the South Australian business sector, including chairman of Jeffries and general manager of Michell Pty Ltd.
+This led to a role on the Steinhoff Asia-Pacific board, which he then left in order to take on a number of different positions in the South Australian business sector, including chairman of Jeffries Soils and general manager of Michell Pty Ltd.

 Marshall served on the South Australian Manufacturing Industry Advisory Board prior to entering politics in 2010.

 Politics

+Marshall joined the Liberal Party in 2007.
 Marshall entered South Australian Parliament at the 2010 state election, winning the seat of Norwood as a candidate for the South Australian Division of the Liberal Party of Australia.
 He defeated Labor incumbent Vini Ciccarello.
 In December 2011, Opposition Leader Isobel Redmond promoted Marshall to the front bench, assigning him the shadow portfolios of industry and trade, defence industries, small business, science and information economy, environment and conservation, sustainability and climate change.

 Marshall said in August 2012 that he would be willing to sign a pledge that he would not challenge Redmond for the Liberal Party leadership or Mitch Williams for the deputy leadership.
 On 19 October 2012, Martin Hamilton-Smith and Marshall declared a leadership spill against Redmond and Williams.
 In a partyroom ballot occurred on 23 October 2012, Redmond retained the leadership by one vote; however, Marshall was elected to the deputy leadership.
 Marshall was denied his preferred treasury portfolio by Redmond, but instead was given the health and economic development portfolios, while retaining his roles in industry and trade, defence, small business and science.